Logo Anja Jepsen Photography

 • Cuddling moments: Despite all the activity, 9-month-old babies still need a lot of closeness.
 Take photos of your baby crawling towards you and snuggling up to you, coming to rest on your lap or turning around briefly to make sure you are still there.
 These moments show the bond and trust.

 • Playing together: When older siblings are around, this is when particularly dynamic photos are taken.
-The baby crawls after its siblings, both play with balls or building blocks together, or the older ones show the baby something exciting.
+The baby crawls after its siblings, both play together with balls or building blocks, or the older ones show the baby something exciting.
 These natural interactions are full of life and emotion.

 • The “protector” moment: Older siblings often want to help or “protect” the crawling baby.
 Photograph these caring moments: The older sibling holds the baby’s hand, helps to pull the baby up or sits protectively next to the crawling baby.